 - The client will establish adequate nutritional eating patterns.

-- The client will eliminate use of compensatory behaviors such as excessive exercise and use of laxatives and diuretics.
+- The client will eliminate the use of compensatory behaviors such as excessive exercise and the use of laxatives and diuretics.

 - The client will demonstrate coping mechanisms not related to food.

 - The client will verbalize feelings of guilt, anger, anxiety, or an excessive need for control.

 - The client will verbalize acceptance of body image with stable body weight.

 Nursing interventions for clients with eating disorders are:

 - Establishing nutritional eating patterns.
 When clients can eat, a diet of 1200 to 1500 calories per day is ordered, with gradual increases in calories until clients are ingesting adequate amounts for height, activity level, and growth needs; the nurse is responsible for monitoring meals and snacks and often initially will sit with a client during eating at a table away from other clients; after each meal or snack, clients may be required to remain in view of staff for 1 to 2 hours to ensure that they do not empty the stomach by vomiting.